-In conclusion, bone injury was characterized by a decrease in ALP activity, an increase in oxidative stress accompanied by an increase in cytokine such as IL-1 $\beta$ and IL-6 with a loose bone structure.
-The administration of the aqueous extracts mixture of Oxalis corniculata and Acmella caulirhiza significantly increased ALP activity, improved antioxidant defense and bone architecture at fracture site.
+In conclusion, bone injury was characterized by a decrease in ALP activity, an increase in oxidative stress accompanied by an increase in cytokine such as IL-1β and IL-6 with a loose bone structure.
+The administration of the aqueous extracts mixture of Oxalis corniculata and Acmella caulirhiza significantly increased ALP activity, improved antioxidant defenses, reduced inflammatory response and bone architecture at fracture site at the effective dose of 150 mg/kg.
 This bone healing effect observed in the present work was achieved by the antioxidant and antiinflammatory activities of the extract justifying the use of this extract mixture in the management of the fracture.